swimmio/git-src-playground/.swm/cli-interaction.vvxtv.sw.md

 <br/>

-The git commands must be declared within `📄 builtin.h`:
+The git commands must be declared within `📄 builtin.h`, for example:
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 builtin.h
 ```c